austingmhuang/Austin-My-Diary/README.md

 # Run Yarn Start

-And it should be working.
+And it should be working on localhost:3000.

 # Known Issues
 They're in the issues tab.
 I'm working on it, okay?